intel-unesp-mcp/infieri2019-session1/README.md

 <http://software.intel.com/en-us/articles/using-the-intel-mpi-library-on-intel-xeon-phi-coprocessor-systems>

-Let us start by generating binaries for the Xeon processors and the Xeon Phi coprocessors, and then transfer the corresponding binary to the
+Let us start by generating binaries for the Xeon® processors and the Xeon Phi™ coprocessors, and then transfer the corresponding binary to the
 coprocessors:

 ```